jayquinn/EdenApp/README.md

 # EdenApp
-Digital apps for environmental analysis.
+EdenApp are a series of digital **mobile apps** for environmental analysis, including lighting and thermal comfort.

 | Category        | Name          | Version  | App Store Link
 | -------------   |----------------| -----| ------|